-The results of chemical analysis, mechanical tests and corrosion tests (if any) are the mandatory supplement to the Register's Certificate.
-The results of those tests shall confirm the material compliance with the Register requirements (the supplement may be the Manufacturer's Certificate and/or test reports).
+The results of chemical analysis, mechanical tests and corrosion tests (if any) are the mandatory supplement to the manufacturer's certificate.
+The results of those tests shall confirm the material compliance with the Register requirements.

-If materials are supplied with the Manufacturer's Certificates attested by the Register representative, its form and content shall be agreed with the Register and the customer.
+If materials are supplied with the Manufacturer's Certificates attested by the Register representative, its form and content shall be agreed with the Register and the custom.